Virtual Ministry Resources

 Worship and Music Resources: Discipleship Ministries has compiled an incredible list of resources to help you with music and worship for live-streaming.
 Read more here.

 One License: One License licenses hundred of music publishers, typically hymnals, choral arrangements and other traditional music, including our United Methodist Hymnal.
 The Annual Reprint License gives you permission to print/project music or lyrics.
 You must have a Podcast / Streaming License to stream worship services that include music from their list of publishers.
-You can sign up for a new license or, if you already have an Annual Reprint License (only to print/project music or lyrics), you can add the Podcast / Streaming License to your account.
-If you took advantage of the gratis license through April 15 and want to extend that license with a pro-rated fee, read more here.

-CCLI: CCLI is proving a 10% discount to current customers who wish to add a Steaming License to their existing CCLI Copyright License.
-They provide licensing for most contemporary music publishers who produce what you hear on the radio.
+CCLI: CCLI licenses most contemporary music publishers who produce what you hear on the radio.
 Their Church Copyright License covers printing/projecting music or lyrics.
 You must have a Streaming License to stream worship services that include music from their list of publishers.
-Read more here.